 The following resources will provide some helpful background related to today’s lab.
 This resources will also be helpful as you are writing up your lab report.

-We are going to load in the tidyverse
+We are going to load in the tidyverse package.
+If you

 haven’t installed it yet, you will first need to do that (it only needs